 Eco-Certified, Eco-tourism had become an important part of OzSail.
 We are able to monitor our impact on the environment.
 Staff training and awareness is an everyday part of our business, as we see our crew and guests as an integral part of the success in the education of Eco-Tourism not only in the Whitsundays and Great Barrier Reef but everywhere around the world.

 Recycling: We have recycling bins in our offices as well as our three vessels.
-This waste is recycled at the recycle bins provided by Abell Point Marina.
+This waste is recycled at the recycle bins provided by Coral Sea Marina.
 This includes cardboard, paper and cans.

 Paper Use: Printing of bigger documents is always done double-sided.
 All office and vessel notes are also made out of left over scrap paper.